Skip to Content

 • Headgear: Protects the ears from injury and cauliflower ear, a condition that occurs from repeated trauma or friction to the ear’s cartilage.

-• Mouthguards: Used to safeguard the teeth and gums from harm during intense grappling matches.
+• Mouth guards: Used to safeguard the teeth and gums from harm during intense grappling matches.

 The primary uniform for wrestling is a one-piece singlet, which fits tightly to the body with a snug stretch, allowing for maximum flexibility on the mat.
 This design prevents opponents from grabbing or pulling on it during a match, making sure the focus remains on technique and skill.